Meet the Social Media Team

 The Smithsonian American Art Museum is active on a range of social networks; for a list, see Social Media @ American Art.
 We would love to connect with you!

-Bridget works in the Luce Foundation Center where she coordinates artwork replacement and writes content for the Center's in-gallery kiosks and website.
+Bridget manages the Luce Foundation Center where she coordinates artwork replacement, staffing, and programs.
 She also contributes to the museum’s blog, Eye Level, writing mainly about her love of folk art.
 In her free time, Bridget visits the pandas at the Zoo, reads fashion blogs, and attempts to bake the most perfect loaf of bread ever.

 Amelia is a program assistant in the Luce Foundation Center, where she coordinates Luce Unplugged, gives tours, and researches and writes about artwork.
 She enjoys using social media to share the American Art experience with those who do not get to spend their workday with the museum’s collection.
 If she is not in the Luce Center, you can find Amelia on her yoga mat, at a concert, or in another museum.